atifdev10/TypeEraserGenerator/README.md

 # TypeEraserGenerator

-An extensive set of macros for creating type erasers for a protocol.
+An extensive set of macros to create type erasers for protocols.

 ```swift
 @TypeErased(options: [.selfGenerateCompositions])